Rainout (sports): Famous events delayed by rain in motorsport

 The 1976 Indianapolis 500 was the shortest Indianapolis 500 in history, one lap past official status, with 102 laps completed and 255 mi of 500 mi.

 The 1976 Japanese Grand Prix was delayed because of rain.
 When the race eventually started, championship leader Niki Lauda pulled out because of the dangerous conditions, allowing James Hunt to score enough points to win the championship.

-The 1992 Tooheys 1000 was drastically affected by rain, with the Dick Johnson Racing team leading the race on Lap 145 after a series of crashes at Forrest's Elbow.
-However, as the Winfield Racing Nissan team was part of a crash on Lap 144 at the section, the rules ordered a countback to the 143rd lap when the race was called to rain.
-The Nissan team was declared winner.

 The MotoGP 2008 Red Bull Indianapolis Grand Prix was drastically affected by Hurricane Ike.
 The 250cc (now 600cc Moto2) class race was cancelled because of heavy rains, while earlier in the days the races in the 125cc (now 250cc Moto3) and MotoGP classes were curtailed because of weather.

 The 2009 Petit Le Mans in Braselton, Georgia, was an example of a rainout under the FIA Code, where only three completed laps are needed for an official race and less than half the race (184 of 394 laps).
 The red flag waved after 184 laps at the 4:52 point of the race.
 In endurance racing, the clock does not stop for red flags.
 IMSA waited until 8 PM to declare the race official.
-While the race was 13 laps from official (500 miles), the clock had passed the five-hour mark when the race was called at 8 PM.
+While the race was thirteen laps under the official threshold (500 miles), the clock had passed the five-hour mark when the race was called at 8 PM.